FarronF/limerick-council-meetings/meetings/2019/04/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 19th March 2019.md

 The annual rate of increase in the average amount of rent for that area is 7

-per cent or more in four of the previous six quarters and--- 13
+per cent or more in four of the previous six quarters and
+---
+13

 (b)